 The “matchstick men” of the song refers to the paintings of Salford artist L. S. Lowry.

 The group’s lead singer Francis Rossi wrote this song – he was still a teenager and it was just the second tune he had ever composed.

 Like many of his later songs, this one is about a woman who treats him wrong (“You make men cry, you lie”).
-In our interview with Rossi, he explained: “‘Matchstick Men’ was basically about my ex-wife.
+In a Songfacts interview with Rossi, he explained: “Matchstick Men was basically about my ex-wife.
 I’d just got married, and I thought, Oh, this is a mistake, what have I done?”

 This song is also on our Spotify playlist Bang a Gong – the 60s